openedx-unsupported/edx-developer-docs/docs/named_releases.rst

 Latest Open edX Release
 -----------------------

-The latest supported release line is Maple_, based on code from 2021-10-15.
+The latest supported release line is Nutmeg_, based on code from 2022-04-12.

-The next release will be Nutmeg__.
+The next release will be Olive__.

 __ https://openedx.atlassian.net/wiki/spaces/COMM/pages/3205201949/Nutmeg